Learn more about Transfiguration.

 Special Support in our Church

-Because we are without a Rector at the moment, our Deacon John Wallace is even more important to us than ever.
+Our Deacon John Wallace is very important to us.
 He leads us in Morning Prayer when we do not have a supply priest and brings a steady hand and faith to our spiritual life.

 A Deacon’s Ministry is varied and personal.
 They are called upon to be out in the community and to represent Christ to those they come in contact with.
 They, in turn, bring the concerns of the community into the church and affect change within the Christian communities they serve.